Construction Accident

 Workers’ Compensation Isn’t Always Enough to Cover Your Injuries at a Construction Site

 Unfortunately, when a worker is injured, even if they receive workers’ compensation benefits, the injury can leave them in a difficult financial situation.
-If an injury sidelines an employee, the workers’ compensation payments may not be enough to cover expenses, making it difficult to support a family, make mortgage or rent payments, continue car payments, pay utility bills and take care of other fixed expenses.
+If an injury sidelines an employee, the workers’ compensation payments may not be enough to cover expenses, making it difficult to support a family, make mortgage or rent payments, continue car payments, pay utility bills, and take care of other fixed expenses.

 Who is Responsible for a Construction Accident?

 The first step in a construction-site accident case is sorting through the parties legally responsible for worker safety at the construction site itself.
-There may only be two responsible parties, such as the property owner and general contractor.
-However, often there are several parties who have a hand in a construction site: property owners, general contractors, site managers, subcontractors, IDAs, governmental agencies, and other entities involved in construction projects.
+There may only be two responsible parties, such as the property owner and the general contractor.
+However, often several parties have a hand in a construction site: property owners, general contractors, site managers, subcontractors, IDAs, governmental agencies, and other entities involved in construction projects.

 It is essential to identify those who may be legally responsible for a construction injury.
 Experienced construction injury attorneys know how to sift through the complicated nature of legal responsibility for a worksite accident to determine who should be held accountable for a worker’s injury.